zjfheart/Robust-ResNet/README.md

 # Robust-ResNet
-Towards Robust ResNet: A Small Step but a Giant Leap
+IJCAI2019 paper: Towards Robust ResNet: A Small Step but a Giant Leap

 ## Packages needed:
 Python3.5, numpy, pytorch, matplotlib, pickle, absl, json, sklearn, and tqdm.
-In order to play with our codes, A GPU is required.
+In order to run our codes, A GPU is required for the speed.

 ## Run codes